jescalan/gps/README.md

 ### Clean Markup

-It is nearly universally agreed among programmers that clean code is much better than messy code.
-This should be the same for html markup.
+It is nearly universally agreed among programmers that clean and readable code is much better than messy code.
+This should be the same for html/css markup.
 Adding bunches of classes and ids with extra symbols in them to markup makes the markup less clean and _more difficult to read and deal with_.
 HTML5 was made to include enough vocabulary to be able to define most parts of a website with it's semantics.
 This should be taken advantage of.

 MPG strongly adheres to the philosophy that clean, readable, and semantic markup is of paramount importance to any website, and that the minimal amount of extra words and classes should be added to html in order to get the website styled correctly.